Getting Started with a Quick Weave

 Once you’ve reached the top of the cap, for your desired part, you will cut out the excess cap material.
 This will permit your natural hair to be styled for a natural look.

-Add the wig clips, using a needle and thread or super glue, to secure the placement of the quick weave wig.
+Add the wig clips, using a needle and thread or super glue, to secure the placement of the wig.

 Use fine-textured and straight hair extensions, with a deep side part to use for this style.
 Longer bangs compliment the look better, but any length will do.

 Best Hair for a Quick Weave

-As we discussed earlier, the quick weave sew-in technique involves cutting the wefts of the bundle of hair extensions.
+As we discussed earlier, the sew-in technique involves cutting the wefts of the bundle of hair extensions.

 Cutting the wefts will severely limit the longevity of the hair.

-The best hair for quick weaves are lower-cost bundles as you will probably not have the hairstyle as long as if you decided on a traditional sew-in technique.
+The best hair for quick weaves is lower-cost bundles as you will probably not have the hairstyle as long as if you decided on a traditional sew-in technique.
 Our Malaysian Body Wave or Malaysian Straight hair would be an excellent choice.

 If you are going to spend top dollar on hair extensions such as the Indian or Vietnamese hair, you might also want to invest in a longer-lasting install.